kelsey-ek/of7azure/GUIDE/BMT_general_process.md

 ### 3.10.
 Transaction file

 - Transaction files are proviede by the customer.
+  - These files are modified to match the DB data.
     - Use transaction file to generate the iput dataset for running batch jobs.
+        - command line for generating a dataset using transaction file.
     - Transaction file is an input for the online scenarios.
         - Oftest tool uses this file as an input.